Nasal Issues & Nosebleed

 Apollo Multispeciality Hospital, Kolkata, 58, Canal Circular Rd, Kadapara, Phool Bagan, Kankurgachi, Kolkata, West Bengal 700054

-The average cost of blood pressure treatment in India typically ranges from ₹1,500 to ₹20,000 ($18 to $240).
-Prices are still much lower than in countries like the US or the UK.
-The final cost may vary based on multiple factors such as the type of treatment, hospital location, and overall health condition.
-Before viewing the detailed table of treatment-wise costs, it's helpful to understand what influences these expenses most.
+The average cost of blood pressure treatment ranges from $20 to $240 in India and between $100 and $250 in Thailand.
+The final cost may vary based on multiple factors such as the treatment type, hospital location, and overall health condition.
+Before viewing the detailed table of treatment-wise costs, it’s helpful to understand what influences these expenses most.

 • Type of Treatment: General consultation, long-term medication, or treatment of related conditions like heart or kidney issues.